• Skip to main content

 3) Hire a one-off celebrity appearance.

-Dan Kennedy’s GKIC events have brought in celebrities such as country singer/songwriter/recording artist John Rich and The Monkees’ Micky Dolenz to perform at their events.
+Dan Kennedy’s GKIC events have brought celebrities such as country singer/songwriter/recording artist John Rich and The Monkees’ Micky Dolenz to perform at their events.

 It’s much cheaper to hire a celebrity to play your annual event than it is to hire them to pitch your brand year-round.